-B4USoar introduces high school students to high-quality education while illustrating how they can thrive in higher learning institutions.
-This program provides high school students with the tools, support and confidence to succeed in college while earning college credits that are fully paid and transferrable.
+B4USoar introduces Philadelphia Public and Charter High School students to high-quality education while illustrating how they can thrive in higher learning institutions.
+This program provides high school students with the tools, support and confidence to succeed in college while earning college credits that are fully paid and transferrable

 Recognize your potential.
 Be confident.

 High school students who enroll in one of the courses are paired with current college students in the class who offer encouragement and support, technology assistance and tips for planning and transitioning to college.
 Community professionals mentor in areas such as time management, financial planning, career and professional development, and other relevant topics.